 Is it possible for one's sense of entitlement to become a positive thing?
 Or are there some things that are okay to feel entitled to?

 We often babble endlessly about certain people's sense of entitlement and how it bothers us.
 I'm reminded of an interview with one prominent Filipino artist who remarked that Filipinos were so much more pleasant to critique during auditions for the country's version of the "Got Talent" franchise in comparison to U.S. Americans who often oozed with a sense of entitlement.
-That, for me, triggered an eyeball roll since I thought Filipinos had just as much of this sense of entitlement that Americans.
+That, for me, triggered an eyeball roll since I thought Filipinos had just as much of this.
 The main difference is that we are generally raised to defer to figures of authority and put on a facade of utter submission and respect as much as we can.
 However, in a situation where Filipinos address people whom they perceive as socio-economic or intellectual equals, this deference would usually be absent.

 I digress.
 This is not about what nationalities have this sense of entitlement.
 This is whether this is necessarily a negative thing.
 It certainly is perceived as such.
 I, for one, have never encountered anyone use this term in a positive way.
 It usually points to someone's expectation that they are "supposed" to receive something no matter how undeserved.
 But what of things like justice and peace and freedom?